 The Curriculum Aims of the School

-James Cambell Primary School aims to provide a balanced curriculum based on the following principles.
+James Cambell Primary School aims to provide a balanced curriculum.

 The National Curriculum comprises: